Updated: Oct 28, 2021

 My contribution, A Yuletide Yearning, is about Tait Mackenzie from The Warrior – Book Two of my Highland Heroes Series.

 Thank you, Maeve, for answering these!
 I'm excited to read A Yuletide Yearning.
-I'm sure your readers, as well as new ones, will love it.
+I'm sure your present readers, as well as new ones, will love it.